LaybeRize/PoliSim/README.md

 It uses the idea, but simplifies it down to only four functions, which makes shortens the code quite significantly.
 It also uses a different approach when validating if the function is an attribute or not.
 The HTML snippet builder is seperated from both the validation and serving package.

+## Language

+if you want to support a different language, you have to add a file with your language named {your two letter shorthand for your language}.json in the resource folder and change your LANG env variable to that shorthand.